Iran surpasses one million Covid-19 cases - RFI

 They were the first confirmed deaths from the disease in the Middle East.

-In response, the authorities have taken a series of measures aimed at halting the spread of the virus.
+Since then, the authorities have responded by taking a series of measures aimed at halting the spread of the virus.

-But faced with the dual challenge of US sanctions and the pandemic, they have never imposed full lockdowns for fear they would cause further damage to Iran's battered economy.
+Faced with the dual challenge of US sanctions and the pandemic, however, they have never imposed full lockdowns, for fear they would cause further damage to Iran's economy.

-US President Donald Trump has reimposed wave after wave of sanctions on the Islamic republic since 2018, when he unilaterally withdrew from the Iran nuclear deal.
+US President Donald Trump has imposed wave after wave of sanctions on the Islamic republic since 2018, when he unilaterally withdrew from the Iran nuclear deal.

-Despite this, non-essential businesses were closed for two weeks in areas at the highest risk on November 21, reinforcing restrictions President Hassan Rouhani said were needed to curb a "third wave" of the outbreak.
+Despite not imposing lockdowns, non-essential businesses were closed for two weeks in areas at the highest risk on November 21, reinforcing restrictions President Hassan Rouhani said were needed to curb a "third wave" of the outbreak.

 The measures apply to the vast majority of cities across Iran, including Tehran and the country's 30 other provincial capitals.

-Like most countries affected by the pandemic, Iran -- which began developing its own vaccine in the spring -- is awaiting the availability of any vaccine against the virus.
+Like most countries affected by the pandemic, Iran -- which began developing its own vaccine in the spring -- is awaiting the availability of a vaccine against the virus.

 Namaki announced on Wednesday that an Iranian company had "obtained a licence to test a vaccine on humans".

-Minou Mohraz, a medical epidemiologist with the National Coronavirus Control Committee, announced this week that an animal testing phase has been completed.
+Minou Mohraz, a medical epidemiologist with the National Coronavirus Control Committee, announced this week that the animal testing phase had been completed.

 They have yet to specify when testing will be carried out on humans.

-But Namaki said that if the step is successful, "we will be one of the major producers (of Covid vaccines) in the region by early next spring".
+But Namaki said that if the step was successful, "we will be one of the major producers (of Covid-19 vaccinations) in the region by early next spring".

-Iran had "pre-purchased" about 16.8 million doses of vaccine "via Covax" -- the World Health Organization's (WHO) mechanism for equitable access to vaccines, he was quoted as saying on the ministry's website, without specifying which one.
+Iran had "pre-purchased" about 16.8 million vaccine doses "via Covax" -- the World Health Organization's (WHO) mechanism for equitable access to vaccines -- Namaki was quoted as saying on the ministry's website, though which vaccine was not specified.

+In theory, medicines are exempt from the US sanctions, but in reality, international banks tend to turn down transactions involving Iran to avoid being exposed to potential litigation.

 © 2020 AFP